 Now that we had some time to enjoy Montana’s rivers again, Tim wanted a way to get cans of beer into his raft.
 Oskar Blues in Lyons, Colorado started canning their beers in 2002 and Tim took note.
 Four years later KettleHouse became the first modern brewery in Montana to package beer in cans.
-It soon became apparent that there were a lot of people enjoying KettleHouse beer at home and throughout Montana’s Outdoors.
+It soon became apparent that there were a lot of people enjoying KettleHouse beer at home and throughout Montana’s outdoors.
 With demand rapidly growing, Tim and Suzy started looking for a building to house a new production facility dedicated to canning our award winning beers.
 In 2008, they eventually settled upon a historic warehouse in Missoula’s Northside railroad district.
-The Northside Brewery is complete with an expanded taproom to accommodate the ever popular Community UNite program, state of the art brewing equipment, and increased capacity to can beer to quench the thirst of Missoulians and Montanans.
+The Northside Brewery opened in July of 2009 with an expanded taproom to accommodate the ever popular Community UNite program and increased capacity to can beer to quench the thirst of Missoulians and Montanans.

 In Search of Cooler Times®!

 KettleHouse encourages waste free consumption of our award winning beers through growlers offered as to-go options at both taprooms.
 KettleHouse cans are environmentally friendly too; they are 100% recyclable (unlike glass) and are easier to take with you on outdoor adventures, especially on Montana’s rivers where glass is illegal.
 Our boxes contain the highest amount of post consumer recycled materials that we could find, and in every step of the process we strive to reduce, reuse or recycle.
 The use of Montana-grown two-row barley, malted in Great Falls, MT, cuts back on excess shipping and transportation needs while supporting local agri-businesses.
 The spent grain generated through the brewing process is given to local farmers to feed livestock (one local pig’s favorite food is Cold Smoke® spent grain mixed with Montana Lifeline Dairy whey), and a small portion is given to Missoula’s Le Petite Outré Bakery where they make Brewer’s Spent Grain Bread.
 We even reuse water; the hot water generated by quickly cooling hot wort is used to start the next beer.
 We follow the mantra: Reduce, Reuse and Recycle.